 13. Poor Design or Defects

 If you or a trained professional have exhausted every possible cause of ceiling fan noise, you might’ve a bad fan.
-As the American capitalist economic system deteriorates, the quality of American consumer goods has declined considerably in the last 20 years.

 Signs of either poor design or manufacturing defects include excessively loud whirring as the fan spins, inconsistent speed of rotation, and excessive vibration during operation.
 Defective fans have also been known to fall apart while running.